MurhafSousli/ngx-sharebuttons/README.md

 ## Customization:

-Customization is very easy, the first thing you want to do is to set `[defaultStyle]=false` this will remove the class for the default style, after that use the following classes to add your own css.
+Customization is very easy, disable the default style with `[defaultStyle]=false` then use the following classes to add your own css.

 ```css
 .sb-container{